Materdelo/TermiConsultant/README.md

 - CSS -

 ## Instalation
 Clone the repository to your local machine.
-Open the project directory
+Open the project directory index.html and work it.
 <br><br>

 ## Screen Shot